b3-exmo/b3-exmo.github.io/docs/Culture/Name Mormon.md

 &nbsp;

+Imagine the creator and governor of the entire known universe, whose creations extend well beyond our mortal comprehension&mdash; "[worlds without number](https://www.churchofjesuschrist.org/study/scriptures/pgp/moses/1?id=p33-p38&lang=eng#p33) have I created," as revealed to a prophet.

+Now imagine that same God just getting *so upset and angry* because you called yourself a Mormon.

+How petty would He have to be?
+Doesn't He have bigger things to worry about?

+&nbsp;

 ## A name given by enemies
 > *[T]he name Mormon, and Mormonism, was ==given to us by our enemies==, but Latter Day Saints was the real name by which the church was organized.*